by Britta | Being Herd 🐎 | Oct 11, 2024 | Uncategorized

 The natural language of horses has developed over thousands of years.
 This language consists of subtle body signals, sounds, and other behaviors that have clear meanings within the herd, depending on the situation and the horse using them.
 These communication methods...

-Wild or feral horses, in nature, form social structures that are essential for their well-being and survival.
-Exploring the dynamics of these structures can provide valuable insights into our domestic horses’ behaviors and interactions.
-Let’s delve into...
+Wild horse herd structures in nature are essential for their well-being and survival.
+By exploring these natural dynamics, we can gain valuable insights into our domestic horses’ behavior, relationships, and interactions.
+Let’s take a closer look at how wild herds...

 That the dominance theory is outdated should not come as news to most horse or dog people.
 However, why is it still the foundation for most training methods in the equestrian world today?
 The problem, as I see it, lies in the fact that pure scientific explanations...